Practitioner

 Paper Consumption

-Measures:Set copiers to default double-sided printing, reducing paper consumption and waste.
+Measures:Set copiers to default double-sided printing and use mobile check-in and electronic materials at meetings and events to reduce paper consumption and waste.

 Energy Savings:Reduces paper use and waste by 50%.